gberger/gberger.github.io/_posts/2014-05-04-laziness-and-impatience-leads-to-hacking.md

 Obviously, this leads to lots of people freaking out about when they'll finally receive their TOA.

-**As a developer, I have the mindset that I have the skills to change the world around me for the benefit of me and other people.** When  I am having a problem that I know I can solve and that I know other people are having too, this is an opportunity for a developer solution.
+**As a software engineer, I am confident that I possess the skills to change the world around me for the benefit of myself and others.** When  I am having a problem that I know I can solve and that I know other people are having too, this is an opportunity for a developer solution.

 So I set off to create a bot that would check whether my TOA had arrived and,